tnichols217/notes/CSDS 391/Textbook/13 - Probabilistic Reasoning.md

 ### Nodes

+- Contains parents which are what are given to the node
 - Each node contains probabilities for the domain of the distribution given the parents of the node
-- Contains parents which are what a